How it works · Asset-backed co-ownership

 Don't want to drive every day you're entitled to?
 Rent it out.

 Miami's exotic-rental fleets average 200–240 booked days a year on full-control calendars.
 RYDA's pool is the leftover days after members book first, so realistic occupancy on the pool runs lower (~50%).
-Shareholders can opt their unused entitlement into the rental pool, we handle the bookings, insurance, condition checks and damage reserve.
+Members can opt their unused entitlement into the rental pool, we handle the bookings, insurance, condition checks and damage reserve.
 Revenue splits 65/35 (you / RYDA), distributed pro-rata across the days each share contributes.

 Worked example · Ferrari 296